top of page

 The Great Thing about eSIM's:

 What I really like about esim's, is that you can get everything sorted before you fly.
-I have been using Airalo, and their instructions are super clear for adding an esim to your phone, so I'd absolutely recommend going down this route for your journey to Thailand.
+Whichever provider you choose, instructions are super clear for adding an esim to your phone, so I'd absolutely recommend going down this route for your journey to Thailand.

 As mentioned, I don't like the stress of not having data when I land, so this eSIM world, despite being pretty late to the party, makes my life much easier.